WatchItDev/watchit-app/README.md

 ## Build your network
 Migrate your own content and share it with community.
-WatchIt gateway provides simple tools for the generation and fetching of content.
+WatchIt toolkit provides simple tools for the generation and decentralization of content.
-Please look at our [gateway](https://github.com/ZorrillosDev/watchit-gateway) 's readme.
+Please look at our [toolkit](https://github.com/ZorrillosDev/watchit-gateway) 's readme.

 ## Node Types and Capabilities